-Just as many of you are, Aim is concerned with the spread of the coronavirus (COVID-19) and the effect it may have on our communities.
+Just as many of you are, Aim is concerned with the spread of the coronavirus (COVID-19) and the effect it has on our communities.
 City and town government plays a role in maintaining public health, balancing the need to give citizens accurate information without creating unnecessary painc.
 However, we know you need to be proactive.
-Scenarios such as spring-breakers returning from heavily impacted areas, returning national/international convention goers, business travelers, etc., can expose your city or town to COVID-19.
 You are also an employer who needs to understand all obligations, risks, policies, etc., relative to human resources and COVID-19.

 The Office of Management and Budget (OMB) has officially announced that the state will be loosening the restrictions for reimbursement to local governments through the CARES Act Coronavirus Relief Fund (CRF).
 Since the roll out of the $300 million CRF program for local governments, Aim has been working with the administration to make sure the restrictions on the use of the funds align better with the fiscal needs of Indiana’s cities and towns.
 After considering Aim’s recommendations, the OMB is changing the guidelines to allow reimbursement for the following expenditures:

 - All payroll costs for first responder public safety employees and their supervisors (i.e. police officers, firefighters, EMTs, and those who directly support these employees such as dispatchers and supervisory personnel).

 - Expenses incurred due to the mandatory paid family and sick leave policies required under the Families First Coronavirus Relief Act (FFCRA).

 - Providing grants to small businesses to assist with the costs of business interruption caused by required closures.

 - Interest and administrative costs associated with tax anticipation notes.

 Other expenses also opened up for reimbursement include: